Budget Planning Resources

 Using the October 1 FTE census information, this view allows the user to drill into the data by fiscal year and employee classification.
 The chart at the bottom illustrates the credit hour trend by selected student level.

-This Excel file contains three tabs.
-The first is the FY14 Assessment Driver Explanation.
-The second contains the FY14 Campus Assessment Calculation.
-The third tab contains FY14 University Tax details.
+This Excel file contains two tabs.
+The first is the FY15 Assessment Driver Explanation.
+The second contains the FY15 Campus Assessment Calculation.

 This view provides total tuition and fee data & trends for all the public universities in the Big Ten from 2010 to 2013.

 Directions: When you hover over each line in the charts, a tooltip will display the name of the institution, the academic year, and its tuition rate.

 Source: AAUDE Tuition and Fees Composite, 2010-2013.